max01110/SumItUp/README.md

 ## Algorithm
 - Uses keywords and compares to answer
 - Grammar check
-- **Not fully implemented yet!**
 - Use NLP -> Natural Language Processing
 - This library uses AI and other amazing tools that we could use to determine which player has the best "answer"

 ## Coded With
 - Node.js